 For us, traveling the world is not about luxuriating in comfort and convenience, although at times, such as the three glorious nights we spent at the Blyde River Canyon Lodge, we were exquisitely comfortable and at ease.

-Tomorrow, we’ll be back with photos and story of our boat ride on Thursday on the Blyde River.
+Tomorrow, we’ll be back with photos and stories of our boat ride on Thursday on the Blyde River.
 Thank you for sharing in our ongoing adventures.